granthale/granthale.com2/books/hooked.md

 ---
-title: 'Age of Ambition'
+title: 'Hooked'
-author: 'Evan Osnos'
+author: 'Nir Eyal'
 summary: 'This book was pretty darn good'
 rating: '8'
-href: '/../public/images/boat.png'
+href: '/../public/books/hooked.jpeg'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.